-10. Risk Assessment
+11) Risk Assessment

-- A. In addition to the BRAT mentioned above, other risk assessment approaches may be used to develop site-specific excess soil standards for a reuse site.
-Utilizing a risk assessment approach, other than the BRAT, for the development of site-specific excess soil standards for a reuse site would only be permitted with the deposit of excess soil at a reuse site that is to be governed by a site-specific instrument.
-The reason for this is the need to ensure that a public body has oversight over the conduct of the risk assessment - B. As part of its process for issuing the site-specific instrument, the responsible public body would review or engage in a peer review of the risk assessment as part of its process when assessing the reuse site.
-Another reason for requiring the oversight of a public body is that the risk assessment may rely on the implementation of administrative controls and/or management measures at the reuse site; these may need to be incorporated into any site-specific instrument that the public body will issue to govern deposit of excess soil at the reuse site.
-This includes specifying the level and mechanism to determine compliance with any related rules and professional best practices, such as approvals, review, peer review, application through a site-specific instrument, etc. It is expected that over time different agencies may identify a range of risk assessment approaches, guidance and procedures that may be used by applicants who apply for site-specific instruments governing the deposit of excess soil at reuse sites. - C. When risk assessment is used to develop site-specific excess soil standards for a reuse site, the following requirements apply: - i.
+- i.
+In addition to the BRAT mentioned above, other risk assessment approaches can be used to develop site-specific excess soil standards for a reuse site.
+Utilizing a risk assessment approach, for the development of site-specific excess soil standards for a reuse site will only be permitted with the deposit of excess soil at a reuse site that is to be governed by a site-specific instrument.
+The reason for this is the need to ensure that a public body has oversight over the conduct of the risk assessment. - ii.
+As part of its process for issuing the site-specific instrument, the responsible public body would review or engage in a peer review of the risk assessment as part of its process when assessing the reuse site.
+Another reason for requiring the oversight of a public body is that risk assessments often include the implementation of administrative controls and/or management measures at the reuse site.
+These controls and measures must be incorporated into any site-specific instrument that the public body will issue to govern deposit of excess soil at the reuse site.
+This includes specifying the level and mechanism to determine compliance with any related rules and professional best practices, such as approvals, review, peer review, application through a site-specific instrument, etc.

+- iii.
+When risk assessment is used to develop site-specific excess soil standards for a reuse site, the following requirements apply: - 1.
 The risk assessment report shall be prepared by a qualified person as referred to in section 6 of O. Reg.
-153/04 (qualified person, risk assessment) - ii.
+153/04 (qualified person, risk assessment). - 2.
 The risk assessment must include the following: - 1.
-Identify the applicable of excess soil standards for the reuse site.
-This includes identifying the applicable Table of excess soil standards and the current property use at the reuse site. - 2.
-A list of all of the contaminants of concern.
-The contaminants of concern must include any contaminants present in excess soil to be placed at the reuse site that are at concentrations that are greater than the applicable excess soil standards; - 3.
-The conduct of an assessment of human health risk and of ecological risk for each contaminant of concern; - 4.
-Consideration of the leaching pathway and whether there is a need to develop site-specific LSL and, if this is the case, then it is recommended that

-- site-specific LSL be developed using the Ministry approved method which is detailed in the Rationale document; and, - 5.
-Based on the outcome of the assessment of human health risk and of ecological risk, a site-specific standard must be specified in the risk assessment for each contaminant of concern.
+Identification of the applicable generic excess soil standards for the reuse site, including identifying the applicable Table of generic excess soil standards and the current property use at the reuse site; - 2.
+A list of all of the contaminants of concern that must include any contaminants present in excess soil to be placed at the reuse site that are at concentrations that are greater than the applicable generic excess soil standards; - 3.
+An assessment of human health risk and of ecological risk associated with each contaminant of concern; - 4.
+Consideration of the leaching pathway and whether there is a need to develop site-specific leachate screening level (LSL) and, if this is the case, then it is recommended that site-specific LSL be developed using the ministry approved method which is detailed in the Rationale document; and - 5.
+Based on the outcome of the assessment of human health risk and of ecological risk, a site-specific excess soil standard must be specified in the risk assessment for each contaminant of concern. - 3.A risk assessment can also be based on the site-specific standards developed by the BRAT that exceed the maximum threshold (as stipulated in the BRAT).